intercellar/FLOOR-E/README.md

 Setup is not outlined in this github.
 Best of luck.

 All passwords are "angleguardian", per our project before the singularity.
+The only exception is to Pi_AP, which is "Raspberry".